akatz-ai/ComfyUI-Depthflow-Nodes/README.md

 # 🌊 Depthflow Node Pack for ComfyUI 🌊

-**Turn your 2D images into stunning 2.5D parallax animations using Depthflow in ComfyUI.**
+**Turn your 2D images into stunning 2.5D parallax animations using Depthflow in ComfyUI.
+An open source Immersity alternative.**

 🙌 **An implementation of the Depthflow library in ComfyUI originally created by [Tremeschin](https://github.com/Tremeschin)!**
 - Check out the [Depthflow github page](https://github.com/BrokenSource/DepthFlow)!